British League of Racing Cyclists: Inheritance

 To the question of whether Britain would have moved to massed racing anyway, without the BLRC, Peter Bryan says not, saying that the established cycling authorities had become entrenched in their positions, their own rivalry overshadowed by their joint fears and interests.

-The NCU and the RTTC were never friends.
-The RTTC were particular bastards and they had so many clever men in the top echelon, many more than the NCU.
-They were steeped in the tradition of time-trialling and what it stood for and they wouldn't budge a jot or tickle.

 Stallard's success was that he alerted the UCI to a problem in British cycling which led the UCI to threaten Britain with exclusion from world cycling unless it sorted out the conflict between the NCU and the BLRC.
 Seeing the BLRC as closer to the UCI's interests, it suggested it would recognise the BLRC and not the NCU as the representative body.
 It was because of that that the NCU relented and agreed to license the massed races it had hitherto opposed.

 "You can never say that if it didn't happen then this wouldn't have happened, but I can't see what else [other than the BLRC] would have brought it [massed racing] about," said Peter Bryan.